turingschool/front-end-curriculum/lessons/module-1/dev-skills-pseudocoding.md

 - What might make this process difficult to do?
 - Do we need to go through this process every single time we are writing code?

-## Let's Practice!
+## Time for YOU to Practice!

 <section class="call-to-action">
-## Solo Practice
+### Solo Practice

 Strengthen your problem solving skills by going through steps 1-5 of the `Problem Solving Process` with this challenge.
-We do not expect you to write any code.
+We do not want you to write any code.
 ```js
 // Write a function that will capitalize the first letter of a person's name.
 For example, "Scott Ertmer"